 Chollar Mine

 "Time for some kudos: #209 is the only silver Nevada historic marker in the system.
 This somehow seems fitting in a district built around silver!
-Too bad not everybody will get to see it." -- Journal Entry, May 2007
+Too bad not everybody will get to see it." -- June 2008

 Signed: No

-Notes: Access to this marker varies by the season.
+Notes: Access to this marker will vary depending on the season.
 The owners of the Chollar usually have the gates open from 11am to 4pm during the summer months, but during the off-season this place is usually closed to visitors making access difficult to impossible unless you're familiar with somebody in the know.
 When it is closed the gates are usually locked at the Chollar for liability reasons, but the new owners have no plans to rid of this marker and encourage visitors to stop by and take a peek!
-Simply inquire in town at either the Chamber of Commerce or in the Delta Saloon to find out when to access the Chollar Mine.
-If you can't seem to gain access there's a trick for all you completionists.
-Upon turning onto E Street from SR 341 ("the Truck Route"), immediately look for a turnout adorned with mining equipement on your right.
-(Look for a bright yellow mine shaft gear.)
-Park here to gain a bird's eye view of the marker and the mine below!

 Exact Description: